jonatack/kraken_ruby_client/README.md

 # Kraken Ruby Client

-A work-in-progress Ruby API wrapper for the Kraken Bitcoin Exchange.
+A Ruby API wrapper for the Kraken cryptocurrency exchange.

 Emphasis on speed, simplicity, no meta-programming, and few dependencies.